Ira Joe Fisher: Television career

 Fisher began his television career at KHQ-TV in Spokane, Washington in 1970 as a reporter and host of "The Noon Show".
 He worked there for 10 years, until 1980.
 While at KHQ he also had evening weather duties.
 He worked at WKRC-TV in Cincinnati, Ohio between 1980 and 1983.
 While there, he was a weather reporter and co-host of PM Magazine.
 He also worked at WKRC radio as a commentator.
 From 1983 to 1985, Fisher served as a weatherman and feature reporter at WABC in New York City; during this time, he also worked on Live with Regis and Kathie Lee.

 Fisher returned to WKRC-TV from 1985 to 1989, where he hosted The Ira Joe Fisher Show, a daily talk/variety show; he won two regional Emmy Awards for his writing at WKRC.
 From 1989 to 1995, he served as a weather and feature reporter on WNBC-TV in New York City.
 In 1995, he moved to WCBS where he remained until 2003.
 At different times during his tenure there, he served as the weather anchor for every one of the station's newscasts.

 Fisher left WCBS in 2003.
 After that, he appeared on the CBS News Saturday Early Show and as a voiceover artist for the CBS Morning News and The Early Show until 2007.
-He occasionally serves as a substitute anchor on CBS morning news shows.